This explainer was updated in May 2023. The original version was published in 2019.

 - The right to free and fair elections (Article 25, International Covenant on Civil and Political Rights [ICCPR]): For an election to be free and fair, voters need to have accurate information about the parties, candidates and other factors when they vote.
-Incorrect information may influence the way that individuals vote, and there are numerous reports (such as NYU Stern’s report on the upcoming 2020 elections in the USA) which highlight how the results of elections and referendums may be influenced by disinformation.
+Incorrect information may influence the way that individuals vote, and there are numerous resources (such as the National Democratic Institute’s Playbook for Combating Information Manipulation during Elections) which highlight how the results of elections and referendums may be influenced by disinformation.

 - The right to health (Article 12, International Covenant on Economic, Social and Cultural Rights): Inaccurate information about health care and disease prevention, such as false information on risks associated with vaccines, may deter people from taking healthcare decisions that protect their health, putting them (and others) at greater risk.
-For example, one of the reasons that the ebola virus in West Africa proved so challenging was the amount of disinformation and misinformation spread about the virus.
+For example, during the COVID-19 pandemic, health-based mis- and disinformation increased vaccine hesitancy and negatively impacted public health in nearly every country worldwide.

 - The right to freedom from unlawful attacks upon one’s honour and reputation (Article 17, ICCPR): Disinformation often relates to a particular individual—particularly political and public figures, as well as journalists—and is designed to harm that person’s reputation.